 I have now played a lot of games with the new version, tested out different strategies and won a tournament.
 Here are my thoughts about all the cards.
 They are rated for how strong they are compared to how hard they are to get into play/set up for.
 I play an action centered strategy that I find to be dominating on 2-3 players.
 On 4-players it is more open.

 Age A is the only age that is possible to talk about in detail without seeing the board positions.
 Apart from metagaming every games starts the same and it is only later that the value of cards fluctuate with situations.
 There are some combos ( like a wonder with homer or engineering genius) but on the whole the base value is not much effected.
 In comparison with old TtA where someone picking Caesar made Hammurabi unplayable.
 It is also worth noting is that the Age 1 is longer with 2 or 3 players than it was in old TtA which buffs leaders with long bonuses like Aristole and nerfs leaders with diminishing bonuses like Moses.
 I have assigned the cards point values that are to be interpreted as ratios, I see Aristotle as good as having both Homer and Hanging gardens.
 This ranking assumes that everyone gets a leader.
-If it is the second turn and the choice is between Hammurabi and no leader and EG Hammurabi is obviously better.
+If it is the second turn and the choice is between a leader and no leader but EG, a leader is obviously better.

-5: Hammurabi, Engineering Genius
+5: Engineering Genius

-2: Stockpile, Patriotism, Frugality, Caesar,
+2: Stockpile, Patriotism, Frugality, Caesar

 1: Colossus, Cultural Heritage